 - 2 tablespoons honey

-- 1 tablespoon sesame seed oil, (you can also use extra virgin olive oil)
+- 1 tablespoon sesame seed oil, or extra virgin olive oil

-- 1 tablespoon rice vinegar, (you can also use white vinegar)
+- 1 tablespoon rice vinegar, or white vinegar

 - 1 tablespoon cornstarch